HotswapProjects/hotswap-docklands/README.md

 Each folder represents a Dockerfile which can be build by executing the `build.sh` command.

-### Add hotswap support in docker container to your project
+### Add docker container hotswap support to your project

 Copy following files from [reference project](https://github.com/skybber/ping) to your project: